UmaimaKhan01/Gender-Bias-in-VLM--Reasoning-using-COT/README.md

 ![image](https://github.com/user-attachments/assets/04755eb9-a920-4d9c-a003-1fd6d66d6232)

-In artificial intelligence (AI) systems, detecting bias in multimodal image-caption pair data is a difficult and urgent problem.
+In AI systems, detecting bias in multimodal image-caption pair data is a difficult and urgent problem.
 When text or images overstate, misrepresent, or emphasize particular parts of a story, bias may be evident.
 Models that are capable of determining and evaluating complex semantic links between textual and visual material are necessary for effective detection.
 In order to